 The Group's transactions are principally in SAR and US Dollar ("USD").
-As the SAR is pegged to the USD, the Group is not exposed to any significant foreign exchange risk.
+As the SAR is pegged to the USD, the Group is not exposed to any significant foreign exchange risk on USD transactions.
+In addition, as at 31 December 2022 the Group has exposures in Australian Dollar amounting to SAR 84.3 million (31 December 2021: nil) and British pound amounting to SAR 31 million (31 December 2021: nil).